No, Revenge Porn Is Absolutely Not "Free Speech"

-On Wednesday, former congresswoman Katie Hill, who at one time represented California's 25th congressional district before resigning in November 2019 in the midst of an ethics investigation, was dealt a blow to her ongoing efforts to hold those who participated in a “revenge porn” scandal accountable.
-Hill’s lawsuit against The Daily Mail, a British tabloid that ran naked photos of her in 2019, was dismissed by a judge, who argued that the photos were a “matter of public issue or public interest.”
+On Wednesday, former US congresswoman Katie Hill, who at one time represented California's 25th congressional district before resigning in November 2019 in the midst of an ethics investigation, was dealt a blow to her ongoing efforts to hold those who participated in a “revenge porn” scandal accountable.
+Hill’s lawsuit against The Daily Mail, who ran naked photos of her in 2019, was dismissed by a judge, who argued that the photos were a “matter of public issue or public interest.”

 “I sued The Daily Mail for their publication of my nonconsensual nude images.
 Today, we lost in court because a judge — not a jury — thinks revenge porn is free speech,” Hill tweeted.
 “This fight has massive implications for any woman who ever wants to run for office, so quitting isn’t an option.”
 (Refinery29 reached out to Hill for comment, but did not hear back at the time of publication.)